wendwarge/Fab-Academy-2018/challenging_behaviours.md

 ## Classic Avoidance Behaviours

 Anything that someone does to avoid doing what they are supposed to be doing, but examples are:
-- arriving too late or not arriving at all
+- arriving too late or not arriving at all (without advising others)
-- talking about anything else
+- talking about anything else (distraction technique)
 - avoiding people
-- telling little lies (claiming other responsibilities, sickness, dramas, traffic jams, broken phone/computer etc)
+- telling little lies (claiming other responsibilities, sickness, dramas, traffic jams, broken phone/computer etc) even though the truth would allow others to help them
-- pretending lack of understanding or that they didn't 'get the memo'
+- pretending lack of understanding or that they didn't 'get the memo' (as above)
-- 'demonising' the instructor (they're unfair, mean, don't know what they're talking about, why should I listen to them)
+- blaming the instructor/the lab (they're unfair, don't know what they're talking about, the machines are always broken, they just want us for the fees)

 Ideally your students can identify these behaviours themselves.
 If not, a general session about dealing with the stress of impending deadlines might help here.
 If they turn up, it may help them, if they don't, at least you've tried.
 Some of these behaviours are very ingrained and it's not up to us to fix absolutely everything.